asalic/jobman/README.md

 Once the job execution finishes (successfully or not), the lowest execution unit (the container) frees up the CPU(s), RAM and GPU(s).
 The disk space is not released entirely, therefore each time a job ends, more disk space gets used.
 Kubernetes has an eviction policy which may remove the containers after a certain time or when the disk capacity

+## Max run time

+In order to allow the fair use of the platform, the jobs are not allowed to run forever.
+Please check the maximum runtime of each flavor by calling **resources-flavors**.
+The command's output contains the maximum run time allowed on the platform for each resource flavor.
+If a job doesn't finish within the allotted time, it will be deleted automatically.
+Please take into account this limitation to avoid losing the progress.

 ## Manual release